auxcoder/auxcoder.github.io/source/_posts/2017-03-20-angularjs-promises.md

 		// on success
 		function(firstResult){
-			// the returned object is available in the next .then() console.log(firstResult.lenght);
+			// the returned object is available in the next .then() console.log(firstResult.length);
 		}
 	)
 	.then(function(count){
-		console.log(count); // undefined as nothing was explicity returned from the previous promise })
+		console.log(count); // undefined as nothing was explicitly returned from the previous promise })
 ```